ericd-1qbit/the_temple/project_management/1Qbit Performance Review 2022.md

 # Roadmap to becoming a CEO

-The Objectives:
-Define Long-Term Career Goals
+## Define Long-Term Career Goals
-done
-Partake in QuantumBC workshop on Quantum Machine Learning (January)
+- Partake in QuantumBC workshop on Quantum Machine Learning (January)

-Advance position within 1Qbit
+- Advance position within 1Qbit ongoing
-ongoing

 ## Develop Leadership Skills
 ### Acquire Project Management Tools Overview
-Done

 Within the Diffusion Model project I have the chance to setup and maintain a JIRA kanban board at the moment.
 This is a good practice in using project management tools.

-Like

 ### Develop & Demonstrate ability to conduct research projects independently